Public Art Conservation, Outdoor Sculpture Conservation:

 For the panel disassembly, two lifts were first positioned on either side of the panel to be removed.
 A spider crane was then used to lift the panel.
 Once the panel was removed, the conservators situated either side then guided it to the ground so it could be packed for transport.
 These steps were repeated until the entire sculpture was deinstalled from above the entrance of the building.

 The next major phase was stripping and recoating Red Neon Circle Fragments on a Blue Wall.
 For this stage, the artwork journeyed to our conservation facilities in Oberlin, Ohio.
 Due to its large size and location on the outskirts of Cleveland, the McKay Lodge Conservation lab is capable of handling, treating and storing large sculpture in its secure lab and outbuilding facilities.

 Once the panels arrived, the previous, failing coatings were removed.
 The former paint was removed with chemical stripping because it was determined to be the safest and best method.
 McKay Lodge Conservation is uniquely suited to preform media blasting, chemical or manual stripping, and application of high-performance coatings.
 The ability to provide these kinds of services on-site allows us to offer affordable conservation treatment of painted outdoor sculpture and other painted works of art.

-Panels were then installed into a temporary storage location until the next phases, Treatment and Reinstallation, can begin.
+Panels were then installed into a temporary storage location until the next phases can begin.
 Please check back later this year for the treatment progress and completion.